What’s in the Sky Now?

 Sun

-There has been significant sunspot activity this fall, producing a few aurora sightings here in Maine.
+There has been significant sunspot activity this spring, producing a few aurora sightings here in Maine.
 To see an aurora watch for faint glows of color low in the northern skies after dark.
 If you look up auroral activity online you’ll find an activity scale called the Kp scale.
-We need a Kp Scale rating of 6 or higher for aurora to be readily seen in Maine.
+We need a Kp Scale rating of 6-7 or higher for aurora to be readily seen in Maine.

 To observe the sun and sunspots you need solar filters like you’d use to observe an eclipse.
 Never look directly at the Sun and never point a telescope at the Sun without the proper solar filters.
 You will permanently damage your eyes instantly.